seanpatton1/Strum-and-Strings/README.md

 ## Home Page

-- Displays a clean hero banner introducing the brand.
+- Features a clean hero banner introducing the brand and its mission.
-- Includes a clear navigation menu with links to shop, profile, cart, and newsletter signup.
+- Includes a responsive navigation menu with links to Shop, Profile, Cart, and Newsletter Signup.

 ## Shop Page

-- Displays all available guitars and accessories in a grid layout.
+- Displays all available guitars and accessories in a responsive grid layout.
-- Users can filter products by category (Acoustic, Electric, etc.).
+- Users can filter products by category (e.g., Acoustic, Electric, Bass).
-- Responsive search functionality to find products easily.
+- Includes real-time search functionality to help users quickly find products.

 ## Categories Page

-- Displays all 3 categories to give the user the option to search by type.
-- Users can filter products by category (Acoustic, Electric, etc.).
-- Responsive search functionality to find products easily.
+- Showcases the two primary guitar categories along with accessories, enabling intuitive browsing by product type.
+- Category filtering and search functionality mirror those of the main shop page for consistency.

 ## Product Detail Page

-- Displays detailed information for each product:
+- Provides detailed information for each product, including:
-  - Name, brand, model, price, description.
+  - Name, brand, model, price, and full description.
-  - Product images served securely through Cloudinary.
+  - High-quality product images served via **Cloudinary**.
-- Includes an “Add to Cart” button and quantity selector.
+- Includes an "Add to Cart" button with a quantity selector.
-- Displays related products
+- Displays a section of related products to encourage further browsing.

 ## Cart and Checkout

 - **Cart Page**:
-  - Users can view, edit, or remove products in their shopping cart.
+  - Users can view all items added to their cart.
+  - Options to edit quantities or remove products.
-  - Displays a running total and delivery costs.
+  - Displays dynamic total cost including delivery fees.

 - **Checkout Page**:
-  - Secure Stripe payment redirect
-  - Users enter delivery details and complete purchase.
+  - Users securely complete purchases via **Stripe Checkout**.
-  - Form validation ensures all required fields are correctly completed.
+  - Delivery information form with real-time validation.
-  - Order confirmation page shows the order summary after successful payment.
+  - Redirect to a confirmation page upon successful payment, displaying full order details.

 ## Profile and Order History

-- Registered users have access to a Profile page.
+- Logged-in users can access their profile dashboard.
-- Users can:
+- Features include:
-  - View past orders.
-  - Update saved shipping details.
+  - Viewing and managing personal details.
+  - Accessing full order history with individual order summaries.

 ## Newsletter Signup

-- User can signup for newsletter with email confirmation.
-- Users can submit their email address to receive newsletters about new products and promotions.
+- Users can subscribe to a newsletter for updates, offers, and product announcements.
+- Frontend form validates email input and prevents duplicate signups.
-- Confirmation message shown after successful signup.
+- Confirmation message shown upon successful submission and redirect to Mailchimp.

 ## Admin Panel

-- Django Admin interface customized for efficient management:
+- Custom Django Admin interface for efficient backend management:
-  - Products, categories, orders, and newsletter subscriptions can be added, edited, or deleted.
+  - Products, categories, orders, and newsletter subscribers can be added, edited, or deleted.
-- Admins can view all customer orders and manage order statuses.
+  - Orders are viewable with detailed customer and product info.
-- Cloudinary images can be edited directly via product admin forms.
+  - Cloudinary image URLs can be edited directly within product admin forms.
+- Admin dashboard includes frontend CRUD functionality to:
+  - Manage products via a custom catalog interface.
+  - View and update order status.
+  - Access a list of newsletter subscribers.

 ---